Chaannce/Webhook-Spammer/README.md

 # Want Even More Customisation?
-To make a even more customised webhook, go ahead and choose the following optios; 1 - Spam Webhhok, 3 - Custom Message, Y -- Embed, Copy the embed format and start editing it to how you would like!
+To make a even more customised webhook?
+You can change the payload!

 Don't know how to customise the payload?
 No problem, go to https://discord.com/developers/docs/resources/webhook and scroll down a bit.
 On the docs you will see the fields you can add to the payload!